f-ds/f-ds.github.io/_posts/2016-04-14-real-vagrant-in-2-minutes-run-ubuntu-or-centos.markdown

 Now you have everything you need and you are ready to run your first fresh VirtualMachine with Vagrant: no need for open the VM player, search for the proper ISO to install and waste time installing it...

-just go to the root of the previously cloned repo and run:
+just go to the root of the previously cloned repo and run ``vagrant up``

 ~~~~~~~~~~~~~~~~
 #/home/fds/work/code$ vagrant up